 AboutSteve Mentz is Professor of English at St. John’s University in New York City.
 His work explores Early Modern Literature, Ecocriticism, Shakespeare, and the Blue Humanities.
 Most recently he is the author of Break up the Anthropocene, (U Minn P, 2019), and Shipwreck Modernity: Ecologies of Globalization 1550 – 1719 (U Minn P, 2015) and co-editor of The Sea and Nineteenth-Century Anglophone Literary Culture (Routledge, 2016).
-He is also Series Editor for Environmental Humanities in Premodern Culture (EMPC) for Amsterdam University Press.
+He is a Series Editor for Environmental Humanities in Premodern Culture (EHPC) for Amsterdam University Press.

 EducationPhD Yale University, 2000